hungtranphamminh/hcmut-ml4u/README.md

 Place member profile photos in `public/images/members/` folder with a descriptive name that matches the image reference in the frontmatter.

+## Technical Details

+- Built with Next.js 15 with TypeScript and App Router
+- This project is a landing page for our research team
+- The site consumes Jekyll-style markdown files with Liquid templating as content
+- These files are parsed into content for the Next.js 15 app
+- The main design theme is minimalist

 ## Image Management Rules

 - Member profile images must be stored in: `public/images/members/`